Have you ever wondered about the differences between impulsive thoughts and intrusive thoughts and how they can impact our lives?

 On the other hand, impulsive thoughts are spontaneous and typically result in decision-making or actions carried out in an instant without much thought about the possible outcomes.
 On average, these thoughts are usually inspired by an urge or impulse to do something at the moment.

-While intrusive thoughts have more to do with unwanted and horrifying ideas, impulsive thoughts are those that have relation to actions that occur impulsively, in most cases without rational thinking about them.
+While intrusive thoughts have more to do with unwanted and horrifying ideas, impulsive thoughts are those that have a relation to actions that occur impulsively, in most cases, without rational thinking about them.

 Understanding the difference between these forms of thought can help manage them better.
 Thus, being able to perceive an invasive thought as a fast, uninvited idea and not a reflection of what you want to do could make the resulting reduction less intense.
 For impulsive thoughts, practicing mindfulness and pause techniques can help prevent rash decisions.